 Individual variation in space use over time

-We observed strong seasonality in how Snook used the riverscape, and in particular in the level of individual variation across the 12 river zones.
+We observed strong seasonality in how Snook used the riverscape, particularly in the level of individual variation across the 12 river zones.
 Snook had similar space use in the wet season, but individual variation increased in the dry season.
-Monthly E’s cycled over the seven years of Snook tracking, with generally higher levels in the wet season, indicating heterogeneity in space use, and lower values in the dry season, indicating higher similarity in space use (Fig. 2A).
-Across years, E differed between wet and dry season months in five of the seven years (Fig. 2B).
+Monthly E’s cycled over the seven years of Snook tracking, with generally higher levels in the wet season, indicating heterogeneity in space use, and lower values in the dry season, indicating higher similarity in space use (Fig. 3A).
+Across years, E differed between wet and dry season months in five of the seven years (Fig. 3B).
 Smoothers fitted to years explained 44 % of the variance in E, and indicated significant nonlinear patterns for 5 of the 7 years (Table 1).
 The exceptions were 2012 and 2016-years that followed droughts in 2011 and 2015 respectively (Appendix 3).
-Further, 2016 was an el Nino year, with extremely high water levels in the dry season, which prevented upstream marshes from approaching or fully drying, as observed across the other six years in the timeseries.
+Further, 2016 was an el Nino year, with extremely high water levels in the dry season, which prevented upstream marshes from approaching zero or fully drying, as observed across the other six years in the timeseries.

 Cycle of E